-The new version of the Netherlands Code of Conduct for Research Integrity was published in september 2018.
+The new version of the Netherlands Code of Conduct for Research Integrity was published in September 2018.
 The Royal Netherlands Academy of Arts and Sciences (KNAW), Netherlands Federation of University Medical Centres (NFU), Netherlands Organisation for Scientific Research (NWO), Associated Applied Research Institutes (TO2), Netherlands Association of Universities of Applied Sciences (VH), and the Association of Universities in the Netherlands (VSNU) worked together intensively to thoroughly amend and expand the Code of Conduct that has been in use since 2004.
 The Code of Conduct will enter into force on 1 October 2018.
 Committee chair Prof. Keimpe Algra says, “Research integrity is essential if research is to be conducted properly.
 This new Code of Conduct ensures that the Netherlands keeps up with international developments regarding research integrity.
 This new Code of Conduct describes clear standards that researchers in many research organizations can apply to their daily practices”.

-The European Code of Conduct for Research Integrity; revised edition 2017 The European Code of Conduct for Research Integrity serves the European research community as a framework for self-regulation across all scientific and scholarly disciplines and for all research settings.
+The European Code of Conduct for Research Integrity serves the European research community as a framework for self-regulation across all scientific and scholarly disciplines and for all research settings.
 The 2017 revised edition of the Code addresses emerging challenges emanating from technological developments, open science, citizen science and social media, among other areas.
 The European Commission recognises the Code as the reference document for research integrity for all EU-funded research projects and as a model for organisations and researchers across Europe.
 The Code was published originally in English on 24 March 2017 and was translated to all official EU languages by the European Commission’s Translational Services and with the support of ALLEA Member Academies.

 The San Code of Research Ethics.
 South African San Institute 2017